Skelly0/Publicia/documentation/Publicia Documentation.md

 - `/export_prompt`: Export the complete prompt for a query
   - **Parameters**: `question` (your query), `private` (visibility toggle)
+  - Now includes information about contextual enhancements for each chunk

 #### Admin Commands